 At the moment the Trilogue Negotiations are an informal construct.
 The same is true to any support processes that surround them – including creation, presentation and updating of Trilogue Tables.
 While the initial design of a custom Trilogue Table editor would attempt to replicate the flexibility, there will be limits.
 These edge cases must be managed with the Business Owners of the process in an appropriate manner and may require to create a body to manage it.

 Additionally, more data would be produced in the updated process of drafting and updating a Trilogue Table.
-That data, while initially not used to a full extent, would present an opportunity to allow some internal organisation of the EP to use it in a new way.
+That data, while initially not be used to a full extent, would present an opportunity to allow some internal organisation of the EP to use it in a new way.

 Potential technological impact